-If equipped, the FPB system may help avoid or reduce the harm caused by front-end crashes with nearby pedestrians when driving in a forward gear.
-FPB displays an amber indicator, $\frac{1}{3}\fra$ pedestrian is detected ahead.
-When approaching a detected pedestrian too quickly, FPB provides a red flashing alert on the windshield and rapidly beeps or pulses the driver seat.
+If equipped, the Front Pedestrian Braking (FPB) system may help avoid or reduce the harm caused by front-end crashes with nearby pedestrians when driving in a forward gear.
+FPB displays an amber indicator, X, when a nearby pedestrian is detected ahead.
+When approaching a detected pedestrian too quickly, FPB provides a red flashing alert on the windshield and rapidly beeps, or pulses the driver seat.
 FPB can provide a boost to braking or automatically brake the vehicle.
 This system includes Intelligent Brake Assist (IBA), and the Automatic Emergency Braking (AEB) system may also respond to pedestrians.
-See Automatic Emergency Braking (AEB) ⇒ 269.
+See Automatic Emergency Braking (AEB) ⇒ 239.

-The FPB system can detect and alert to pedestrians in a forward gear at speeds between 8 km/h (5 mph) and 80 km/h (50 mph).
-During daytime driving, the system detects pedestrians up to a distance of approximately 40 m (131 ft).
-During nighttime driving, system performance is very limited.
+The FPB system can detect and alert to pedestrians in a forward gear at speeds between 8 km/h (5 mph) and 80 km/h

-APPENDIX C

-Run Log
+APPENDIX C Run Log